technologies-of-history/course/digitaltools1.md

 ---
 layout: page
 title: Digital Tools Assignment 1
+permalink: /digitaltools1
 ---
 ## Communicating Simply

 By now you've created a [GitHub](https://github.com) account, practiced opening a repository, making changes to a file, making a pull request, and merging branches with GitHub's [Hello World](https://guides.github.com/activities/hello-world/) tutorial.
 You've followed the [Markdown lesson](https://programminghistorian.org/en/lessons/getting-started-with-markdown) on the Programming Historian, so you know how to style your text files with Markdown syntax.
 We've practiced authoring Markdown files in class, but now it's time to do it on your own and create content for our course blog.
 You'll be following these same steps to create and submit the rest of your Digital Tools assignments, so it's very important for you to get the hang of these basic steps now.

-## Step 1: Think about downloading a text editor
+### Step 1: Think about downloading a text editor

 All of your digital assignments this semester will be authored in Markdown, which means you can't use Google Docs or Microsoft word to create them.
 As you know, you can always